 Outline the workforce numbers to be employed by the project during its various phases, such as construction, commissioning, operation and decommissioning.
-Make comment on the anticipated basis of employment, such as permanent, contract, etc. A detailed profile of the workforce will be provided in the Social Impact section of the EIS.
+Make comment on the anticipated basis of employment, such as permanent, contract, etc. and provide an indication of expected origin, such as local, intrastate, interstate or overseas.
+A detailed profile of the workforce will be provided in the society section of the EIS.